mattv731/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React JS is a library that was created to allow facebook to make different components of reusable code.
+   React solves the problem of having a lot of data without slowing down the user interface.
+Another problem React solves is that it doesn't care where you get your data from.
-1. Describe component state.
+2. Describe component state.
+State is the data that lives in the component itself.
-1. Describe props.
+3. Describe props.
+Props is data that is passed down from parent to child.
-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props? "useEffect" helps sync effects when certain changes happen.